junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 A quick & effective way to edit, especially for unfamiliar songs (I do this to realize an idea I have in my head, that 2 songs (should) go together well), is to slice up the instrumental into loops of compatible chord progressions, of varying (musical) intensities.
 Extend the loops to cover various song parts, increasing intensity from verse to chorus, and from start to end.
 This ensures some variety.
 Short & sweet > long & bad.

-There are some cases that you should leave 1 or the other uncut.
-If there is a music video for the acapella, cut the instrumental, and leave the acapella (rate difference doesn't matter, you can change video FPS losslessly).
-If you want to use the mashup in place of the instrumental, then cut the acapella & leave the instrumental.
-Rate & length must match in this case.

 If your source(s) are non-constant BPM, cut them into clips of 8-16 bars long and then stretch until each clip aligns with the beat grid of your DAW.

+There are multiple methods for the arrangement of the mashup:

+1. Acapella master sync, cut the instrumental
+2. Cut both to fit each other and remove gaps
+3. Instrumental master sync, cut the acapella

+I would reccommend 2 for beginners.
+1 & 3 are beneficial if you want to pair your mashup with the video of the acapella, or instrumental (perhaps AMV) afterwards.
+You can just set the appropriate rate & delay, and mux your video losslessly with mkvnix.
+Speeding up video isn't a problem, since it will appear smoother.
+But slowing down 24fps videos may noticably add stutter.

 Chord theory
 ---